CirroBuild/FrostiDocs/docs/reference/clients/java_ilp.md

 QuestDB works best when rows are ingested in a chronological order.
 This means rows with older timestamps are ingested before rows with newer timestamps.
 Receiving out-of-order data can have a performance impact.
-See [Out-of-order commit lag](/docs/guides/out-of-order-commit-lag) for more informations.
+See [Out-of-order commit lag](/docs/guides/out-of-order-commit-lag) for more information.

 :::